Severn Darden: Background

 Among his early TV roles were the artist Karpathia in the Car 54, Where Are You? episode "Toody and the Art World"; a toy manufacturer in an episode of The Monkees; and Dr. Herb Chisholm in a 1976 episode of the sitcom The Practice.
 He had previously played a fussy neuroscientist whose sleep experiments went wrong in a 1974 episode of Kolchak: The Night Stalker.
 He appeared in "Never Con a Killer," the 1976 pilot for the crime drama The Feather and Father Gang.

 Darden was later featured in the 1985 comedy Real Genius as a highly respected, but befuddled college dean, and in 1986 in the Off-Broadway improvisational sketch comedy show Sills & Company, directed by Paul Sills.

 After triple heart bypass surgery, he lived in semi-retirement in Los Angeles; he then moved to Santa Fe, New Mexico in 1992, where he died of congestive heart failure at age 65.
 His interment was at Lake Lawn Park and Mausoleum in his hometown of New Orleans.

+Darden was married two or possibly three times.
+In the 1960s he was married to Erin Martin, a fellow performer who co-starred with Darden in the 1963 Off-Broadway production To the Water Tower.
+His last wife was Heather Bleackley, to whom he was still married when he died.